Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Management-Layer/1-requirements-management-layer.md

 - Effective data validation should be implemented to catch errors.
     - Values should be checked before being passed to functions in code.
     - Values should be checked before being passed to Venafi or target product/platform/service.

-## Considerations Regarding Automation Tooling

-(Ansible, Terraform, Chef, Puppet, etc.)

-If automation tooling is involved, the tool itself is typically the entity initiating any process and Venafi is responsible for responding to requests and sometimes performing further operations as requested by the workflow.
-In these cases it's important to consider the needs of every team involved, from the application owners to the security administrators.

 ## Building a Better User Experience